microsudaqua/iei-sudaqua/content/es/home/meetings.md

 +++
-# A Demo section created with the Blank widget.
 # Any elements can be added in the body: https://sourcethemes.com/academic/docs/writing-markdown-latex/
 # Add more sections by duplicating this file and customizing to your requirements.

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 30  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40 # Order that this section will appear.

-title = "Coordinadores"
+title = "Serie de encuentros virtuales"
+# subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.